kevinsutrisna/Dashboard-Covid19/README.md

 - **Real-time data viewing**: The dashboard allows users to see real-time data.
 - **Country-specific filtering**: Users can select which country's data they want to view.
 - **Severity classification results**: Users can view the results of the classification of fatality severity in the selected country.

 ---

+## Usage Instructions
+- Open the dashboard by navigating to the provided link.
+- Use the filters to select the desired country and view real-time data.

+---